-NC State values the career development of every student.
-The Students Moving Forward career-program is specifically designed for NC State students with Asperger’s/Autism Spectrum Disorder (ASD).
-Each fall and spring semester, we engage our students in critical career development competencies and connect them with employers who value neurodiversity.
-Students do not need to have an official diagnosis to join and may participate on an as-needed basis.
+The NC State University Career Development Center values the career development of every student.
+Students Moving Forward (SMF) is an independent career-focused program created by two NC State University staff members, and specifically designed for NC State students who identify as “autistic, ‘having’ Asperger’s, and/or being on the autism spectrum.”
+Each fall and spring semester, we engage our students in career readiness competencies and connect them with employers who value neurodiversity.
+Students do not need to have an official diagnosis of autism to join and may take part on an as-needed basis.

 What We Do

 The mission of SMF is to:

 - Provide evidenced-based career guidance for students who are autistic/on the autism spectrum.